rohanssrao/edu-setu/README.md

 And, as you might have guessed, students can come in to apply and connect with the professors via this portal.
 Edu-Setu keeps the track of all the postings and applications, removing the hassle of "emailing" the professor and waiting for the opportunities to get buried.

+Resume Editing Tool
+Creating a personalized résumé for different job requirements can be a tedious task.
+That's why we developed a résumé-building tool to simplify this process.
+Our tool allows users to easily upload and organize their education, personal information, extracurricular activities, work experience, and skills.
+With just a few clicks, they can customize their résumé to match the requirements of a specific job and then download it as a PDF.
+Unlike many other résumé-building tools, our tool uses a professional, clean template that is suitable for job applications.

 ---

 ## Getting Started